 A bankruptcy case can be dismissed for a number of reasons.
 Sometimes a debtor will experience an unexpected change that makes continuing the bankruptcy case a bad idea.
 Other times the debtor’s bad conduct will cause the dismissal.
 For instance: providing false information to the court; failing to provide information to the court or to the bankruptcy trustee; failing to complete credit counseling or personal financial management courses; or failing to make Chapter 13 payments.

 The bankruptcy bullet train is easy to get on and will get you to your discharge destination quickly.
 However, your cooperation is required or the train will derail.
-Working with the bankruptcy attorneys at the O'Bryan Law Offices and quickly responding to any requests will ensure that the process goes smoothly.
-Call the O'Bryan Law Offices at 502-400-4020 for a free bankruptcy consultation.
+Working with the bankruptcy attorneys at the O’Bryan Law Offices and quickly responding to any requests will ensure that the process goes smoothly.
+Call the O’Bryan Law Offices at 502-400-4020 for a free bankruptcy consultation.
+Not only do we help clients with their Chapter 7 needs, we also ensure that they are paired up with a Chapter 13 trustee who suits their situation.